virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - `VcsRadioGrid.vue` is removed.
 Use `VcsRadio` with properties `inline`, `labelPosition="top"` and `class="d-flex justify-center"` instead.
 - `ImportComponent.vue` has been renamed to `VcsImportComponent.vue` and is now exported as `VcsImportComponent`
 - `FileDrop.vue` has been renamed to `VcsFileDrop.vue` and is now exported as `VcsFileDrop`
+- `setupExtentComponentActions()` has no longer a param `disabled`.
+Change the disabled state on the returned actions instead.

 # Extended Theming